Pati Maldaner: Palmeiras

 In January 2024, Maldaner signed with Palmeiras, describing it as an important step in her career.

 She participated in The Women's Cup in Louisville, United States, where she emphasized the value of playing against international teams.

 Maldaner was part of the Palmeiras squad that won the 2024 Campeonato Paulista Feminino, breaking Corinthians' dominance in the competition.
-The title was decided on penalties after a 2-2 aggregate draw.
+The title was decided on penalties after a 2–2 aggregate draw.

 International career

 Maldaner represented Brazil at the 2022 South American U-20 Championship.

 She was selected for the 2022 FIFA U-20 Women's World Cup squad.

 Personal life

-Maldaner is also pursuing a degree in nutrition.
+Maldaner is pursuing a degree in nutrition.